Sangesonke/Weather-widget/README.md

 # Weather-widget
-A real-time widget that displays current weather conditions, including temperature and humidity.
-Built with Python and a weather API, it highlights my skills in API integration and real-time data handling.
+A real-time weather widget designed to provide users with up-to-date weather information, including temperature, humidity, and forecasts.
+Built with Python and integrated with a reliable weather API, this widget demonstrates my ability to handle real-time data and API integration.
+Currently in development, this project showcases my skills in creating dynamic and user-focused applications.